-Case and Purpose of Valuation: to estimate the Market Value of the Subject Property - Europa Shopping Centre (the full property list, related to the Subject Property, is provided in the table above), as per Customer's request (non-compulsory valuation), for financial reporting purpose.
+Case and Purpose of Valuation: Pursuant to the Valuation Services Provision Agreement No. VD/263-1/16 from September 9, 2016, the scope of this valuation has been agreed with the Customer as following: to estimate the Market Value of the Subject Property - Europa Shopping Centre (the full property list, related to the Subject Property, is provided in the table above), as of September 30, 2016, as per Customer's request (non-compulsory valuation), for financial reporting purpose.